 Develop a revised approach for children and young people's support. support to maximise support for the individual.
 In financial year 2021-22 eighteen people were approved for residential rehabilitation and/or detoxification, twelve were men and six were women.
 The existing school-based support service continued to deliver throughout 2021/22.
 There was evidence that the interventions resulted in improvements in young people's lives and had a positive impact on families.
 A needs analysis was carried out in 2021 by an independent organisation to map and match current service, identify service gaps and adapt or commission new services to meet the identified needs of young people across all communities.
 Work is ongoing to respond to the needs identified.
 Initiate the whole family approach strategy.
 Argyll & Bute's first Family Support group was established, with the support and funding from the ADP, in Helensburgh in October 2018 by two family members with experience of caring for and living with someone with drug and/or alcohol dependency issues.
 With their support, a second group was established in Dunoon.
 Work is ongoing to implement the Whole Family Approach across all localities of Argyll and Bute.
 Increase access to advocacy.
 A partnership was established by the ADP involving Lomond & Argyll Advocacy Service, Scottish Recovery Consortium and Reach Advocacy to train people with lived experience as Peer Advocates (recovery advocacy peers).
 The partners successfully recruited and trained 4 individuals from across Argyll and Bute as Lived Experience Advocates.
 All four successfully completed the Reach Advocacy Rights Based Approach SQA Advocacy Award.
 Advocates work closely with the substance use support teams in localities supporting the needs of their communities and encourage people to access the types of supports that enable their recovery journeys.
-Lomond and Argyll Advocacy Services will play an important role in the delivery of MAT Standards in Argyll and Bute and the recovery advocacy Team will also all complete interview training, interviewing service users about their experiences of MAT.
-The Group Recovery Advocacy's work has been valuable and the voices of people in recovery have helped shape some developments and improvements within Argyll.
-Scottish Recovery Consortium aim to establish a
+Consortium and Reach Advocacy to train people with lived experience as Peer Advocates (recovery advocacy peers).
+The partners successfully recruited and trained 4 individuals from across Argyll and Bute as Lived Experience Advocates.
+All four successfully completed the Reach Advocacy Rights Based Approach SQA Advocacy Award.
+Advocates work closely with the substance use support teams in localities supporting the needs of their communities and encourage people to access the types of supports